Outsourcing NixOS compile time to Microsoft

 Automating updates of the main branch

-This looks quite similar to the above, but it runs on a schedule and has an
+This looks quite similar to the above, but it runs on a schedule and has an additional step, which is to update nixpkgs and all other dependencies.

-So I have a file named .github/workflows/update.yml
+So I have a file named .github/workflows/update.ym

 name: Update